Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Algebras

 We can identify elements of $I(P;\Bbbk)$ with mappings $f\colon P\times P\to \Bbbk$ with $f(p,q)=0$ whenever $p\nleq q$.
 The mapping $f$ corresponds to the element of $I(P;\Bbbk)$.
 The identity element $\sum_{p\in P}(p,p)$ of $I(P;\Bbbk)$ then corresponds to the Kronecker function $\delta$.
 The product is given by for $p\leq q$.
 An element $f\in I(P;\Bbbk)$ is invertible if and only if $f(p,p)$ is a unit of $\Bbbk$ for all $p\in P$.
 The inverse of $f$ is given recursively by

 The \emph{zeta function} of $P$ is the element $\zeta\in I(P;\Bbbk)$ given by It is invertible over any base ring $\Bbbk$ and has inverse the \emph{M\"obius function} $\mu$ of $P$.
-Normally, one consider the M\"obius function to be the inverse of $\zeta$ in $I(P;\mathbb Z)$ as the general case is then a specialization.
+Normally, one considers the M\"obius function to be the inverse of $\zeta$ in $I(P;\mathbb Z)$ as the general case is then a specialization. \nomenclature[P, 24]{$\mu$}{M\"obius function of a poset} Details on incidence algebras, zeta functions and M\"obius functions can be found in~\cite[Chapter~3]{Stanley}.

 \begin{Thm} Let $\Bbbk$ be a commutative ring with unit and $\Lambda$ a finite (meet) semilattice.
 Then $\Bbbk \Lambda\cong \Bbbk^{\Lambda}$ and, in particular, is unital.